Worst Best Man

 We were so distant at this point, I was surprised to get an invitation to the wedding.
 Still, an invitation for old time's sake seemed normal.
-Getting asked to join the wedding party seemed a bit much.
-I didn't trust that.
-Getting asked to lead the wedding party seemed outright wrong.
-But here it was, a request for me to step in as best man.
+This was more.
+Apparently he wanted me to lead his wedding party.
+That seemed like too much.
+I didn't trust it.
+But here he was with the request.

 "I thought you said you had a bunch of new friends."
 That was one of the first things he had told me about moving back to the Gaithersburg area, just before I heard nothing else.

 "I do.
 But none of them would be really on target."

 "None?"
 That seemed reassuring, in a way, although possibly a source of needless drama as well.
 I understood the idea of reaching back to a high school friend as sort of a traditional thing.
 If that's what it was, I could certainly make my peace with it.
 I'd have to, since I liked Tucker and it was an honor to be asked.